swank-rats/docs/in/image-processing/image-processing.md

 ### Traffic

-Out measurements showed that in 60 seconds play-time between 900 to 1000 frames with a total amount of 13 to 18 mb data were transferred.
+Out measurements showed that in 60 seconds play-time between 900 to 1000 frames with a total amount of 13 to 18 MB data were transferred.
 See figure 19 for one measurement result.

 ![Screenshot of one measurement result](image-processing/img/MJPEGstream_client)